locoy/empirical_evaluation_for_sc/README.md

 Implementation of the techniques are publicly available.
 In addition, the way to run the techniques is explained in a ReadMe file.

+PS: We used two different dataset to compare the effectiveness of the techniques.
+The datasets are also publicly available under DATASET folder.

 # Dependencies of the project

 solidity compiler - this project tested under two different solidity compiler version 0.4.25 && 0.5.3